sgmurphy/wordpress-plugins/stops-core-theme-and-plugin-updates/readme.txt

 <li>Check plugins: runs a check of plugins that have been removed from the WordPress Plugin Directory</li>
 <li>Webhook: integrates with third-party services to run automatic updates via cron or even Zapier</li>
 <li>Export logs: exports logs for printing, or downloads a CSV or JSON file for a date range</li>
-<li>Version control protection: prevent updates from occuring to plugins and themes under version control</li>
+<li>Version control protection: prevent updates from occurring to plugins and themes under version control</li>
 </ul>

 > For more information on Easy Updates Manager Premium, <a href="https://easyupdatesmanager.com">check out our website at easyupdatesmanager.com</a>.